← Paws & Reflect

 I’ve found that targeted, custom resumes and cover letters are largely useless.
 Too many tools that promise more interviews if you just subscribe.
 The noise around resumes has gotten out of control.

-When I was a design/developer recruiter, I did look for certain "keywords" in candidates' resumes for the positions I was hiring for.
-However, as a candidate, trying to stuff your resume with keywords is a losing battle.
+When I was a design/developer recruiter, I did look for certain “keywords” in candidates’ resumes for the positions I was hiring for.
+Most advice gets this wrong: you don’t need to stuff your resume with keywords or pay for a “premium ATS-optimized” anything.
+But you do need to speak the same language as the job description.

 So my advice as a recruiter is to skip the cover letters entirely.
 Honestly, I never really read them when I was recruiting.
 There are tools out there that can automatically generate cover letters for you, but when it only takes a single click to produce one, it kind of defeats the whole purpose and makes the cover letter meaningless.

-As a former recruiter, I'm appalled by these numbers.
-As a current Product Designer, I'm appalled at the user experience when it comes to applying for jobs.
+As a former recruiter, I’m appalled by these numbers.
+As a current Product Designer, I’m appalled at the user experience of applying for jobs.

 There’s a part of me that wants to design an applicant tracking system that doesn’t actually suck.